mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/overwatch.jpg" width="100%"/>

-They key benefit of client-side prediction is that the server remains authoritative over the simulation.
-To do this the server continuously sends corrections back to the client, in effect telling the client, at this time I think you were _here_ and doing _this_.
-But the client can't just apply server corrections as-is, because by the time they arrive they're _in the past_, so the client (invisibly) rolls the local player back in time, applies the correction and replays local inputs to bring the corrected player state back up to present time.
+The key benefit of client-side prediction is that the client feels no latency while the server remains authoritative over the simulation.
+This is achieved by continuously sending corrections from the server to the client, in effect telling the client, at this time I think you were _here_ and doing _this_.

+But the client can't just apply server corrections as-is, because by the time they arrive they're _in the past_, so the client (invisibly) rolls the local player back in time, applies the correction from the server, then replays local inputs to bring the corrected player state back up to present time.

 This happens all the time in first person shooters but you rarely notice, because the local player state and the corrected state almost always agree.
 When they don't, it's usually because something happened on the server that can't be predicted from your inputs alone (another player shot you), or... because you were cheating :)

 <img src="/img/networked-physics-in-vr/titanfall.jpg" width="100%"/>

-What's interesting is that client-side prediction doesn't require determinism.
-It doesn't hurt of course, but since the client and server exchange state as well as inputs, any non-determinism is quickly squashed by applying state to keep the simulations in sync.
-In effect, all client-side prediction requires is a _close enough_ extrapolation from a player state given the same inputs for approximately a quarter of a second.
+Why do first person shooters go through all this effort?
+Because it stops players from cheating by warping around or directly modifying their weapon state to increase ammunition and fire rates.
+In short, client side prediction hides latency while keeping important decisions like hit detection and damage on the server.

 So client side prediction works _great_ for first person shooters, but is it a good technique for networking a physics simulation?

 <img src="/img/networked-physics-in-vr/callofduty.png" width="100%"/>

-In first person shooters prediction is applied to your local player character and objects you are carrying like items and weapons.
-What objects would need to be predicted if you threw an object at a stack of objects, and you wanted that cube to hit and collide with those objects with no latency?
-The answer is that you need to predict all objects you interact with, and any objects they interact with and so on!
+First person shooters apply prediction to your local player character and objects you are carrying like items and weapons.
+But what objects would need to be predicted if you threw an object at a stack of objects, and you wanted that object to collide with the stack with no latency?
+The answer is that you need to predict all objects you interact with, plus any objects they interact with and so on!

-While this could _theoretically_ work, it's easy to see that the worst case when a player throws a cube at a large stack of cubes is a client predicting the _entire simulation_.
-Under typical internet conditions it can be expected that players will need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of 15 frames.
-Physics simulations are usually pretty expensive, so anything that requires up to 15 frames of invisible rollback for each rendered frame is probably not practical.
+While this could _theoretically_ work, the worst case is a player throwing a cube at one big stack and having to predict the _entire simulation_.
+Under typical internet conditions players need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of up to 15 frames.
+Physics simulations are usually pretty expensive, so anything that increases simulation cost by a factor of 16 is probably not practical.

 # What could a solution look like?